beee33/weatherCLI/README.md

 if you get the error: "[PYI-1890462:ERROR] Failed to load Python shared library '/tmp/_MEIWYQO9N/libpython3.10.so': dlopen: /tmp/_MEIWYQO9N/libpython3.10.so: cannot open shared object file: No such file or directory"

 This command fixes that so pyinstaller knows python's path.
-This should be replaced with your python version, I was using python 3.10.
+This should be replaced with your python version and the temp directory may be diffrent, I was using python 3.10.

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/python3.10